anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ### Step 4: Interactive Dashboards

-I built 3 different Streamlit dashboards so people can explore the data:
+We built 3 different Streamlit dashboards so people can explore the data:

 **1. Bulletproof Dashboard (`bulletproof_dashboard.py`)**
 - Super simple, guaranteed to work